Seizure Emergency? Call 108 | KD Hospital: +91 79 6677 0001 Emergency: 108 | KD Hospital: +91 79 6677 0001

 • Epilepsy Fellowship Training: Specialized post-doctoral training in epileptology

-• Comprehensive Care: Complete evaluation from initial assessment through post-surgical follow-up
+• Complete Care: Complete evaluation from initial assessment through post-surgical follow-up

-• Advanced Technology: State-of-the-art video-EEG monitoring and imaging facilities
+• Advanced Technology: Advanced video-EEG monitoring and imaging facilities

 • Collaborative Approach: Close partnerships with leading neurosurgical centers